barredterra/flask-test/README.md

 ## Challenges

+At first I built a simplified version where you could create items and locations and move each item from one location to another.
+Later, I refactored this and added the ability to move quantities of a product between locations.
+At the very end I added the report over the quantities available in each location.

 I spent way too much time figuring out why the selected `<option>` in a new ProductMovement was not submitted by the browser.
 My form looked like this:

 ```html